-Anthony Seydu is a vocalist, songwriter, percussionist and luthier, who was born in Freetown, Sierra Leone, to a family of musicians.
+(Anthony) Seydu is a vocalist, songwriter, percussionist and luthier, who was born in Freetown, Sierra Leone, to a family of musicians.
 He grew up listening to the songs of his mother, mix Fullah and Mandingo, and assimilating the rhythms that his grandfather played on the drums.
 And these experiences have marked his musical identity.
 He has played with great artists including Stevie Wonder (in Spain) Alejandro Sanz, Kiko Veneno, Auserón Santiago, Miguel Bosé, Rosario Flores, Ketama, Serrat, Kepa Junkera, Youssou N’Dour and Lokua Kanza.
-H wrote a song “Mami Wata” to support our effort a few years ago to provide water for the Hopi.

 Seydu founded an NGO, Diamond Child School of Arts & Culture in 2005 to provide an opportunity for disadvantaged children and youth in his country.
-We have been supporting this project, He visited the project in Febrary 2025 and could coordinate for visitors until March 23, 2025 for thers to visit too!
+We have been supporting this project, for the last few years.
+He spent the last month there and see the pictures to the right of him with some of the children.

 Over 400 students, (ages 5-14) who attend Diamond Child School (est. 2005) are at risk of dropping out if they aren’t guaranteed a balanced meal daily; for most, the only nutritious meal received in any given week.
 A healthy diet that includes vegetables and fruit boosts the immune system of these vulnerable “Diamonds”, especially during this lingering Covid-19 pandemic.
 A nutritious meal is key to helping students listen, focus, learn and stay healthy, while staying in school!